dipjul/Grokking-the-Coding-Interview-Patterns-for-Coding-Questions/1.-pattern-sliding-window/README.md

 ![](../.gitbook/assets/image.png)

 * **Variable Window Size**:
-  * Window size can be increase or decrease
+  * Window size can be increased or decreased